 One-third of companies surveyed report that they are aggressively using analytics across the entire enterprise.
 Fewer than 10 percent of respondents report that their companies are not making any use of analytics, and fewer participants than in 2009 state that their use of analytics is hindered by lack of data, technology, analytical skills and/or senior management support.

-Survey results indicate that most analytics implementation to date has been tactically focused; more than half of the companies surveyed are using analytics in specific functional areas.
-Accenture Analytics believes that companies that want to compete more aggressively with analytics will move rapidly to industrialize the discipline on an enterprise-wide scale, redesigning how fact-based insights get embedded into key processes, leading to smarter decisions and better business outcomes linked to strategic objectives.
+Survey results indicate that most analytics implementations have been tactically focused; more than half of the companies surveyed are using analytics in specific functional areas.
+Accenture Analytics believes that companies that want to compete more aggressively with analytics will move rapidly to industrialize the discipline on an enterprise-wide scale.

 Measure what matters, especially when what matters is changing constantly.
 Given the rapidly evolving contexts in every industry, from banking to telecom to public service to healthcare, it is critically important for organizations to re-assess what they measure, both internally and externally, to drive better, faster decision making.